Parma, Ohio: Surrounding communities

 Parma is bounded by Cleveland and Brooklyn on the north, Brooklyn Heights, and Seven Hills on the east, North Royalton and Broadview Heights on the south, and Brook Park, Middleburg Heights, and Parma Heights on the west.

 Demographics

 In 2013, Parma formed a sister-city relationship with Lviv, Ukraine and is home to Ohio's largest Ukrainian community, the majority of whom are foreign born, with more than twice the number of any other city.

 Parma is the seat of the Ukrainian Catholic Eparchy of Saint Josaphat in Parma, which was established by Pope John Paul II in 1983.

+According to realtor website Zillow, the average price of a home as of November 30, 2025, in Parma is $206,811.

+As of the 2024 American Community Survey, the city has a median household income of $73,861.
+Approximately 7.4% of the city's population lives at or below the poverty line.
+Parma has an estimated 65.9% employment rate, with 25.1% of the population holding a bachelor's degree or higher and 91.6% holding a high school diploma.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (80.2%), Spanish (3.2%), Indo-European (14.6%), Asian and Pacific Islander (0.3%), and Other (1.6%).